Fiserv/unified-merchant-master/docs/specification/merchant/MerchantOwner.md

 # Merchant Owner
-* **Description**: Essential information about merchant owner, including contact details, business type, and contractual data, ensuring efficient transaction processing and management.
-Every merchant has an entry in this critical repository.
+* **Description**: Essential information about merchant owner, including demographic details, and contact information.
+This is a critical information for every principal owner of a merchant.
 * **API section**: root
 * **Table Name**: UMM.MERCHANT
 ## List of Fields:

 ### MERCHANT_ID
 * Description: Unique identifier of the merchant.
 It is required to add merchant-specific information to the database.
 * API field: `merchantId`